-Volatility in LIBOR could affect our profitability, earnings and cash flow.
+Volatility in the London Interbank Offered Rate, or LIBOR, could affect our profitability, earnings and cash flow.

 LIBOR may be volatile, with the spread between LIBOR and the prime lending rate widening significantly at times.
 These conditions are the result of disruptions in the international markets.
 Because the interest rates borne by our outstanding loan facilities fluctuate with changes in LIBOR, it would affect the amount of interest payable on our debt, which, in turn, could have an adverse effect on our profitability, earnings and cash flow.